NEXT COURSE

 Course Evaluation / Requirements for a Diploma

-The course can be taken with or without credits.
-The course is equivalent to 7,5 ECTS, issued by Hólar University for those seeking a diploma.
+The course is equivalent to approximately 7.5 ECTS and if required, a diploma will be issued upon completion of requirements.
 The certificate will contain a thorough description of contents, reading material, lectures and excursions.
 The overall student workload estimated is approximately 200 hours.
 The anticipated workload breaks down as follows:

 • Sessions in class (lectures and discussions): c.
 30 hours

-• Field trips often with lectures included, 40 hours
+• Field trips often with lectures often included, 40 hours

 • Preparation of term paper after finishing the sessions on location 60-80 hours–due within 4 weeks of the end of the course